TheresaLui/SelfHelpContent_v2/articles/microsoft.hdinsight/hdinsight-agentheartbeat.md

 # **Ambari agent(s) for the following node(s) cannot send heartbeat: <!--$AlertHost-->[AlertHost]<!--/$AlertHost-->**

-Ambari agents running on the nodes send periodical heartbeat message to let the server know that the node is running.
+Ambari agents running on nodes send periodical heartbeat messages to let the server know that the node is running.

 ## **Recommended Steps**

 There can be many possible root causes: